JoshuaDoes/bedrocksrv/README.md

 - Getting the server working in a clean and stable manner
 - Adding support for plugins built to shared object libraries (`*.so` files)
 	- Support for these plugins at this point in time will only work on Linux, and thus plugin support will be disabled on Windows and MacOS hosts
+- Adding an in-built DNS server to redirect promoted Bedrock servers to the current one (for use cases like the Nintendo Switch and the Xbox One)

 ----